Hungary–Romania football rivalry: Incidents

 On 11 October 2014, during the UEFA Euro 2016 qualifying Group F match between Romania and Hungary at the Arena Națională, illicit banners and crowd disturbances were detected by the UEFA.
-A part of the Hungarian fans went in Romania for the game with shirts showing the message "Hungary on Tour - Gypsyland II, Bucharest 2014.10.11., as they exactly did on September 2013.
+A part of the Hungarian fans went in Romania for the game with shirts showing the message "Hungary on Tour - Gypsyland II, Bucharest 2014.10.11.", as they exactly did in September 2013.
 After the Hungarian anthem was whistled by the Romanian fans, during the intonatation of the Romanian anthem, the Hungarian fans turned on their backs and showed obscene gestures.
 According to Gazeta Sporturilor, Romanian ultras were let to the Stadium without properly being searched and, before the match between Hungary and Romania, threw firecrackers, lighters and steam grenades at the Hungarian fans, who responded by throwing broken chairs at the Romanian ultras.
 After the anthems were played, Hungarian fans broke the barriers that held their sector in the stadium closed and attempted to start a fight with the Romanian fans.
 The security guards (employees of the BGS Security Division) brutally tried to make order in the Romanian sector and many spectators, including some innocent ones, were injured.
 In response, the Romanian ultras threw two security guards through a fence.
 According to Adevărul, the events were not far away from a cancellation of the match, that would have resulted in a 0–3 score for Hungary, because the Romanian fans used pyrotechnical tools in a huge amount.
 As a result of the continuous explosions of steam petards, the situation was compared with the one at the Gaza Strip.
 Finally, the Romanian Football Federation (FRF) apologized in front of the Romanian fans because of the actions of the security guards.
 Despite the FRF's earlier notifications, the Romanian fans made xenophobic chants like "Afară, afară cu ungurii din țară".
 In return, the Hungarian fans chanted "cigányok, cigányok".

 During another game, Hungarian forward Ádám Szalai had a goal disallowed for offside six minutes before the break, causing Hungarian fans to set several seats on fire.
 The final result was 1–1, but the match was simply a side-note to the brutal violence both on and off the pitch.
 Scottish referee William Collum was forced to dish out 12 yellow cards during the match, while police sprayed tear gas at fans in the stands.
 Both sets of supporters created a deafening roar throughout the game, letting off flares and firecrackers, to the dismay of onlooking police.
 The UEFA started an investigation and at the end, both countries' football federations were punished.